venteng/venteng.github.io/LAB_Recruitment/README.html.md

 See a list of achievements by [Students](https://venteng.github.io/LAB_Recruitment/Students.html)!

+If you are interested in joining our lab:
+1) Email me your transcripts and a short statement of purpose (less than 150 words)
-Provide me your information so that we can integrate our research results in the lab.  https://forms.gle/UQSsDkt4Csvg9UU59
+2) Provide me your information through [Google Forms](https://forms.gle/UQSsDkt4Csvg9UU59).